 Legal status: Listed as a furbearer species and can be trapped during the regulated season.

-Monitoring: Wisconsin DNR Research program conducts annual rare mammal observation surveys by all willing department employees in addition to accepting any rare mammal observations from citizens.
-Wisconsin DNR is preparing awareness pamphlets/posters about spotted skunks and other mammals of concern.
-These will be distributed to field staff and put out at nature centers to increase awareness and the likelihood of sightings being reported.
+Monitoring: Wisconsin DNR Office of Applied Science oversees annual rare mammal observation surveys by all willing Department staff, in addition to accepting any rare mammal observations from the public.
+Wisconsin DNR has prepared awareness pamphlets/posters about spotted skunks that have been distributed to field staff and placed at nature centers and WDNR service centers to increase awareness and the likelihood of sightings being reported.
+These were also shared through an iNaturalist mammal project.

 Classification: According to the Wisconsin Wildlife Action Plan, eastern spotted skunks are listed as an unprotected, wild animal.